james-nesbitt/boch/libraries/www-builds/libraries/www-cnpm-jn/builds/www-cnpm-jn/README.md

 - latest epel php libraries
 - latest centos7 mariadb (5.0 branch)

 The docker run binary is supervisord as provided by the EPEL library.

 You can install the image locally by running the build.sh script (the test.sh will give you a temporary shell inside the image,) but it will likely be build by the control script automatically.

-Elements of the build:
+== Elements of the build ==

 - Include the EPEL repository
 - Install supervisord and add the individual program ini files